 Travel Tip: If you want to see the Anne Frank house, purchase your tickets ahead of time.
 You don’t have to wait in line (there’s a side entrance around the corner) and you’ll save yourself from the long line.
 Tickets can be found at: http://www.annefrank.org/

 If you only have a few hours in Amsterdam like I did, just walking around the central downtown area for the day provides plenty to do and see.
-There are so many shops and great shopping, restaurants and bars, irish pubs (because where in the world isn’t there an Irish Pub!), culture, history and things to do and see.
+Amsterdam is loaded with charm and is unexpectedly beautiful.
+There are so many shops, restaurants and bars, Irish pubs (because where in the world isn’t there an Irish Pub!), culture, history and things to do and see.
 That city comes ALIVE at night too.
 During the day there weren’t too many crowds of people but when the sun fell, all the night owls came out.
 There are also great opportunities to put your photography skills to work.
 This is reason enough for me to be going back to Amsterdam.
-Uh oh, I think I just added another place to my ‘must visit again’ list (which seems to keep growing and growing!).

 That’s all for now.
 If you liked this post please be sure to check out my other posts about travel and my life as an expat in Germany.